-It pretty much instantly became one of the most-hyped Covent Garden restaurants, and they’ve also got plans to launch in the Centre Point building later in 2019.
+Upon opening, Din Tai Fung pretty much instantly became one of the most-hyped Covent Garden restaurants, and their Selfridges restaurant has seen plenty of acclaim since opening in January of this year.
+And their third location promises to be just as buzzy.
+Us Londoners will never cease to be overjoyed by more dumplings.
 Oh, and if you’re thinking “ugh, chain restaurant”, rest assured.
-Two of their locations have earned Michelin stars, and the New York Times once named their original restaurant one of the world’s ten best.
+They were the first Taiwanese restaurant to be awarded a Michelin star, and the New York Times once named their original restaurant one of the world’s ten best.

 Aside from the xiao long bao (if you can turn them down, of course), the restaurant serves a range of steamed buns, vegetarian jiao zi, dan dan noodles, Oriental salads, and fried rice dishes.
-The dessert menu was once dominated by the red bean xiao long bao with chocolate lava, but a Din Tai Fung classic has just landed on the London menu.
-The Salted Egg Yolk Custard Lava Buns are a mouthful in every sense of the word, with a cinematic gooeyness making them an audience favourite.
+The dessert menu was once dominated by the red bean xiao long bao with chocolate lava, but you shouldn’t skip the Salted Egg Yolk Custard Lava Buns.
+A mouthful in every sense of the word, these bad boys boast a cinematic gooeyness that makes them an audience favourite.

 Also published on Medium.